2017 Temple Mount shooting: Umm al-Fahm

 Several hours after the attack, a wake and symbolic funeral with hundreds of attendees was held for the attackers in the Al-Porkan mosque in Umm al-Fahm, which is affiliated with the Islamic Movement in Israel and in which the attackers prayed, in which the attackers were praised and called Shahids.

 Following a ruling by the supreme court on the 25 of July, the attackers' bodies were released to their families on the night of the 26th of July.
 In a show of support for the attackers, some 10,000 people marched in the funeral processing in Umm al-Fahm, praising the attack and calling the attackers heroes and shahids.

 Raed Salah was arrested and charged for his alleged incitement for terror.

 Three residents of Umm al-Fahm were indicted in September 2017 for allegedly planning a copy cat attack on the Temple Mount, after they had allegedly failed to join the Islamic State of Iraq and the Levant.

 Maghar

-Maghar is mixed Druze-Christian-Muslim town.
+Maghar is a mixed Druze-Christian-Muslim town.
 Following a Facebook post supporting the terror attack by a Muslim resident of Maghar, the hometown of one of the victims, two mosques in the village were attacked in two separate incidents on the nights of 14 and 16 July with stun grenades and gunfire resulting in minor property damage.
 Israeli police were on the scene of the attacks within minutes, where they gathered evidence and opened an investigation.